Tong, Lewis: Facilities

 The village has a community centre with a football pitch and a primary school.
 Its religious establishments include a Free Church of Scotland mission house and a Scottish Episcopal Church meeting house.
-On 6 August 2014 The Tong Shop (Bùth Thunga) opened in the former Episcopal Church building.
-The shop is open from Monday to Saturday and it sells a range of essentials such as milk and bread, as well as local produce such as vegetables and Stornoway black pudding.

 Culture and sport

-Every July the Lewis Highland Games and Western Isles Strongest man are held at the community centre with heavy events such as tossing the caber, Highland dancing, bagpipe competitions and other attractions taking place on the football pitch.
+Every July the Lewis Highland Games and "Western Isles Strongest man" competition are held at the community centre with heavy events such as tossing the caber, Highland dancing, bagpipe competitions and other attractions taking place on the football pitch.
 The Lewis Highland Games have been held at Tong since 1977 and is the second oldest Games on the isle of Lewis.
+"Western Isles Strongest man" competition was held for 10 consecutive years from 2002 to 2011, but due to financial difficulties and lack of interest, both Lewis Highland Games and Western Isles Strongest Man competition ended defunct by 2012.

 The local football club is Tong FC.